Thank you for visiting Widener University’s Counselor Education program, an ideal place to pursue your graduate education.

 A Professional Learning Community

-Through experiential and field-based learning embedded in the program, you will build a professional identity and hone the requisite skills to be an exceptional counselor.
-Group observations, professional counselor interviews, and intervention plans are some examples of experiential and field-based learning that lead to the culminating counseling internship.
+Experiential and field-based learning are embedded in the program; you will develop a professional identity and hone the requisite skills to be an effective counselor.
+Group observations, counselor interviews, and career assessment are examples of experiential and field-based learning that lead to counseling internships.

 Choosing Widener’s counselor education program is an investment in you—your education, your career, and your future.
-You'll benefit from mentoring relationships with your professors and advisors.
-Collaborating together, you'll develop individualized academic plans tailored to you.
+Relationships with professors and advisors are collaborative and lead to an individualized academic plan tailored to your needs.

 Widener is in a unique situation to have partnerships with many area schools.
 The university operates its own charter school, which enables students to gain real-world experience.

 Your Inside Track to Success

 With a counselor education degree, you will take the inside track to numerous rewarding career paths and be equipped to assist others academically, socially, and emotionally.

 Recent Employers & Industry Connections